kubernetes/kubernetes/docs/services.md

 Users can create headless services by specifying "None" for the PortalIP.
 For such services, an IP or DNS is not created and neither are service-specific environment variables for the pods created.
-Additionally, the kube proxy does not handle these services and there is no load balancing or proxying being done by the platform for them.
+Additionally, the lmktfy proxy does not handle these services and there is no load balancing or proxying being done by the platform for them.
 The endpoints_controller would still create endpoint records in etcd for such services, which are also made available via the API.
 These services also take advantage of any UI, readiness probes, etc. that are applicable for services in general.

-The tradeoff for a developer would be whether to couple to the Kubernetes API or to a particular discovery system.
+The tradeoff for a developer would be whether to couple to the LMKTFY API or to a particular discovery system.
 This API would not preclude the self-registration approach, however, and adapters for other discovery systems could be built upon this API, as well.